A TV spectacle, the likes of the world has never seen… what an episode!

 Ben: Maybe.
 I don’t know what Tyrion does now.
 I’m not sure where they are positioning him.
 We know we are heading south and we know Bronn is out there.
 He’s been pushed to the side by Daenerys.
 I think it’s very difficult to call what happens.
 The two obviously have a connection, I just feel they have built up Sansa in such a way that they might not pair her up with another male character.

 Robert: It’s a no brainier … ARYA STARK!
 Forgetting what she does at the end for a minute, this girl was incredible.
-The combat scenes with her fighting off white walkers alone was sensational.
+The combat scenes with her fighting off white walkers alone were sensational.
 She’s like a silent assassin.
 The scenes with her hiding from the dead through the castle were gripping.

 Ben: For the third week running, I have to agree!
 She was outstanding!